MobileCaddy/shell-ionic/README.md

 ## Overview

-This is the basic seed application built with [Angular JS](https://angularjs.org/) and the [Ionic Framework](http://ionicframework.com). .
+This is the basic shell application built with [Angular JS](https://angularjs.org/) and the [Ionic Framework](http://ionicframework.com).
 The idea of the MobileCaddy shell applications are to give developers a barebones starting block in getting building hybrid mobile applications with MobileCaddy.

 ## Getting Started